Stand for New Zealand! Kippenberger’s rallying cry at Galatas has message for modern New Zealanders

 New Zealanders can be justly proud of the huge national effort the country made during both World Wars of the 20th century.
 Its serviceman and women served with distinction on land, air and at sea.
 New Zealand’s casualty rates were proportionately one of the highest if the not the highest of any combatant nation.
 On the home front during the Second World War economic mobilisation meant New Zealand became a net donor of aid to Great Britain and the United States.

 As with the New Zealand Infantry Division in the Great War, the NZ Division of the Second World War came to be considered by friends and enemies alike as an elite force.
-Indeed none other than General Erwin Rommell considered the NZ Division, the best in the British 8th Army.
+Indeed none other than Field-Marshal Erwin Rommell considered the NZ Division, the best in the British 8th Army.

 But an elite force can only be forged after months, indeed years of training, with leadership, motivation and ésprit de corps – and also by the harsh testing lessons of combat.

 In May 1941 the New Zealand Division alongside British, Australian and Greek forces, was ordered to defend the island of Crete from a German invasion.

 After days of bitter fighting, German paratroopers had seized control of the strategic Maleme airfield.
 In fighting around the nearby town of Galatas New Zealand forces came under prolonged heavy attack.
 Under the onslaught the exhausted riflemen of the 18th battalion began to fall back, the trickle of men turning into a stream.
 Had the line collapsed at that point, the enemy would have broken through and the whole position of the Allied forces on Crete would have been imperilled.
 The New Zealand Commander Lieutenant Colonel Howard Kippenberger (later Major General Kippenberger) moved amongst the retreating soldiers exhorting them to stand and hold – calling upon them to: “Stand for New Zealand!
 Stand every man who is a soldier!
 Stand for New Zealand!”